 Can I buy Finasteride 1mg online?

-Finasteride 1mg can be prescribed privately by your GP, as well as online via our Online Doctor service.
+Finasteride 1mg can be prescribed privately by your GP, as well as online via our Online Doctor hair loss clinic.
 Following a simple online assessment, the online doctor will be able to assess whether Finasteride is the best hair loss option for you.
 If so, it can be sent out in discreet packaging or for Click & Collect at your local LloydsPharmacy.

 Side effects are uncommon, but occasionally significant side effects can occur.
 Low mood, sexual dysfunction (possibly persistent) and breast tenderness/enlargement (possibly contributing to male breast cancer - any breast changes should be reported to your GP immediately) are possible side effects.

 Sexual dysfunction includes erectile dysfunction, reduced libido and reduced volume of ejaculate*.
 In most patients these side effects resolve with continued treatment or after stopping Finasteride.
 Patients who are planning to father a child should consider stopping treatment.

 DHT stands for dihydrotestosterone, which is a form of testosterone.
 Male pattern hair loss is caused by a very sensitive reaction to DHT.
 Dihydrotestosterone halts nutrients from being absorbed by hair follicles, which causes them to shrink and eventually fall out.
 In these cases, Finasteride can be prescribed to act as a DHT blocker.

 No, Finasteride is not suitable for women or children.
 If you are a woman experiencing hair loss, you may way to consider options such as Regaine for women which contains the active ingredient Minoxidil.